otto-kokstein/ifc-buildingelementproxy-data-extractor/README.md

 | openpyxl    | 3.1.5    | <https://pypi.org/project/openpyxl/3.1.5/>    |
 | pandas    | 2.2.2    | <https://pypi.org/project/pandas/2.2.2/>    |

+## Example

+An example input IFC file and output XLSX file can be found in the **example** directory.

 ## How to extract

 ### 1. Run the tool